nuster1128/RecBole-MetaRec/README.md

 ### Quick-Start

-After the package installation process, you can run the demo code with:
+After the package installation process, you can run the quickstart code with:

 ```
 python quickstart.py